spacetelescope/jwst/docs/jwst/emicorr/description.rst

 scatter among the reads, and then finding the amplitude and phase of a supplied reference waveform that, when subtracted, makes these pixels' ramps as straight as possible.
 The straightness of the ramps is measured by a chi-squared metric, after fitting lines to each one.
-As for the sequential algorithm, the noise at each frequency is fit and removed iteratively, for each desired frequency.
+As for the sequential algorithm, the EMI signal at each frequency is fit and removed iteratively, for each desired frequency.

 The optimal choice for the fitting algorithm depends on the input.